Frequently Asked Questions

 Timebanking is free but you may need to supply materials for an exchange.
 For example if you want someone to paint a door you will need to supply the paint, paint brush and protective sheet.
 Timebanks often get donations of materials so it is worth checking with us before you buy anything.
 The time the person gives to paint your door is free but you will ‘owe’ time back to another Timebank member at a later stage.
 Group activities run by Timebanks such as a knitting circle are free but if you are able to bring your own wool and needles that would be helpful.

 Not entirely.
 It is reciprocal informal volunteering, where each party involved exchanges skills and time.
 Timebanking is flexible and enables individuals to dip in and out as much as they like, donating their time where they see fit.
 It really works around your own engagements and there is no obligation.

-- All members will have met face to face with a Timebank South West member of staff or a trained and DBS checked Volunteer Broker
+- All members will have met face to face with a Timebank South West member of staff before joining

 - All new members who join will be invited to participate in group activities and events before they begin to offer one to one exchanges

-- Most exchanges are carried out in community venues
+- The vast majority of exchanges are carried out in community venues

-- Each Timebank member must agree to and sign a code of conduct, if they breach the code of conduct they could be asked to leave the Timebank.
+- Each timebank member must agree to and sign a code of conduct, if they breach the code of conduct they could be asked to leave Timebank South West

 - All personal data is kept in a locked filing cabinet and secure database accessed only by Timebank South West staff

 - We will never sell your contact details to third parties